By Womaness Editors 2-Minute Read

 When it comes to what to look for in a facial moisturizer, for dry skin, hyaluronic acid is one of my favorites.
 Hyaluronic acid really traps all that natural water back into the skin.
 With the lack of estrogen, you really do lose that natural hydration to the skin, so I love hyaluronic acid.

-Try our ultra-hydrating cleanser Clean Slate, formulated with hyaluronic acid for the changing, drier skin of menopause.
+Try our ultra-hydrating cleanser Clean Slate, formulated with hyaluronic acid for the drier, changing skin thanks to changing hormones.
 Learn more here.

 Get More Answers